 The Happy Face Killer’s eighth and final victim that would be his downfall.
 Jesperson got away easily so long as he was killing women he did not know, but his impulsivity got the best of him, and eventually, he murdered someone he did know—his own girlfriend.

-Jesperson’s conviction came about in an unusual fashion, and there was one thing he did which helped the investigators to piece together all of the murders which had taken place over the years.
+Jesperson’s conviction came about unusually, and there was one thing he did that helped the investigators piece together all of the murders that had taken place over the years.
 Not long before his arrest, he wrote a letter to his brother confessing to the murders.
 It was with this that the authorities were able to pin him to the locations of the crimes.

 Keith Jesperson pleaded no contest to the charges against him and resigned himself to his fate and would receive two life sentences, at first.
 A third was later added.
 Jesperson was locked away for life in the Oregon State Penitentiary (OSP).
 Then, in 2009, he was extradited to California to face another murder charge.
 He returned to OSP with a fourth life sentence.

-Melissa Moore would go on to become a popular spokesperson, basically making an entire career out of being the child of a serial killer.
+Melissa Moore would become a popular spokesperson, basically making an entire career out of being the child of a serial killer.
 She has written several books and hosts a podcast.
 Even though she has not visited her father since 2005, she still acknowledges the connection.
-Jesperson is still serving his four life sentences for his crimes, but behind bars, he’s become a bit of an artist, like many serial killers do, passing his time by creating works of art, some of which can be found online.
+Jesperson is still serving his four life sentences for his crimes.
+Still, behind bars, he’s become a bit of an artist, as many serial killers do, passing his time by creating works of art, some of which can be found online.

-So, what ever happened to Laverne Pavlinac and John Sosnovske, the man who got wrapped up in his girlfriend’s false confession to Keith Jesperson’s first murder?
-Shortly after making the confession, Pavlinac wanted to retract it, but the police didn’t care, and nobody listened.
-It wasn’t until 1996, after the two had served more than five years of their sentences for the murder they didn’t commit, that Jesperson’s confession would clear their name, and they would be released from prison.
+So, whatever happened to Laverne Pavlinac and John Sosnovske, the man who got wrapped up in his girlfriend’s false confession to Keith Jesperson’s first murder?
+Shortly after confessing, Pavlinac wanted to retract it, but the police didn’t care, and nobody listened.
+It wasn’t until 1996 after the two had served nearly five years of their sentences for the murder they didn’t commit, that Jesperson’s confession would clear their name, and they would be released from prison.
 Pavlinac died in 2003 at the age of 70.

 I like to write about dark stuff and history.